anasdove2020/songcry/Artist - Song Analytics - Top Host.md

 ### Task 2: Search and Filter Section

 **User Story:**
-As an artist or content manager, I want to search for specific hosts and filter the ranking by different metrics
+As an artist, I want to search for specific hosts and filter the ranking by different metrics
 so that I can quickly find relevant hosts and view rankings based on my preferred criteria.

 **Acceptance Criteria:**